Symptoms, Causes and Treatment for Hair Loss in Dogs

 - Biting and nipping of skin parts to ease the discomfort

-What can cause dog hair loss?
+What causes dog hair loss?

 Dog hair loss and bald patches on dogs can be caused by many factors, including: